Modern SEO is more than just keywords, backlinks, and technical stuff.

 - Analyze the content of your competitors and create a better one

-- Improve your Title Tag, meta description, and URL
+- Improve your Title Tag, meta description, URL and other useful HTML tags

 - Get more content ideas from the Related Searches and People Also Ask boxes